Home (Alone) Roasting

 To roast your own coffee beans at home is quite simple.
 It is so simple that I wish I had learned it many years ago.
-Basically, all you have to do is measure out some green beans, throw them into a popcorn popper, stir a little and wait.
+All you have to do is measure out some green beans, throw them into a popcorn popper, stir a little, and wait.
 After a few minutes, you have the freshest coffee of your life.
 If you would like to learn more about home roasting read Roasting Coffee in a Popcorn Popper.
-Roasting from a popcorn popper is done outside and, provided you have good weather, it isn’t a challenge at all.
+Roasting from a popcorn popper is done outside, and provided you have good weather, it isn’t a challenge.

 Roasting In a Winter Climate

 I first learned to roast while living in Florida.
-At the time I never really paid attention to home roasters when they discussed roasting in the winter.
-After all, I was living in warm sunny weather year-round.
-Little did I know that I’d be back up north a year later.
+I never really paid attention to home roasters when they discussed roasting in the winter.
+After all, I was living in warm, sunny weather year-round.
+Little did I know I’d be back north a year later.

 Patio Roasting Setup